chandra1sekar/data-engineering/syllabus/slides.md

 ## 03 - Welcome to the Queryside

-Getting our feet wet with tools for querying data.
+Getting our feet wet with tools for querying and interacting with data.

     3.1 What is the queryside?
       3.1.1 * Revisiting Pipelines [lecture]